fabanc/esri-canada-tech-trek-2020/logging/ReadMe.md

 This set of samples show how easy it is to use the logger instead of a print statement, for debugging.
 This is especially useful for running script that run on a schedule, or big ETL.

+## Content

+ - `simple_logging.py`: A basic logging configuration, that does not have to catch exceptions.
+ - `simple_logging_error.py`: A basic logging configuration, that shows the best way to log exceptions.
+ - `logging\simple_logging_from_config.py`: A demonstration of how to configure your logging from a configuration file.

 ## Why logging over print?

  - Logging can be configured to write to a file.